GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/08.871-880/03.The-Bright-Forever/docs.md

 ---
+title: |
-title: 873.
-The Bright Forever
+    873. The Bright Forever - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 873.
+The Bright Forever.
+Breaking thro' the clouds that gather O'er the Christian's natal skies, Distant beams, like floods of glory, Fill the soul with glad surprise; And we almost hear the echo Of the pure and holy throng, In the bright, the bright forever, In the summer land of song.
+Chorus: On the banks beyond the river We shall meet, no more to sever; In the bright, the bright forever, In the summer land of song.
+    keywords:  |
-    keywords: Christ in Song, The Bright Forever, Breaking thro&#039; the clouds that gather, On the banks beyond the river
+        Christ in Song, adventhymnals, advent hymnals, The Bright Forever, Breaking thro' the clouds that gather.
+On the banks beyond the river
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 873. THE BRIGHT FOREVER
+####  Christ in Song,

 ```txt
 1.